Does AI Therapy Actually Work? What the Latest Research Says

 Key Research Findings

 Therabot (Dartmouth, 2025): The most rigorously studied AI therapy app to date.
 Its RCT demonstrated significant symptom reduction across depression, anxiety, and eating disorder concerns compared to a control group.
-This was a landmark moment for the field — the first time a generative AI therapy tool showed clinical-grade results in a controlled trial.
+This was a landmark moment for the field.

 Wysa: Has helped over 5 million users across 90+ countries.
-Peer-reviewed research supports its effectiveness for mild to moderate depression and anxiety, with users reporting measurable improvements in wellbeing.
+Peer-reviewed research supports its effectiveness for mild to moderate depression and anxiety.

 APA Position (November 2025): The American Psychological Association stated that AI wellness apps can be valuable supplements to mental health care, while emphasizing they alone cannot solve the mental health crisis.

 The pattern in the research is consistent: AI therapy apps produce real, measurable benefits for mild to moderate anxiety and depression.
-The effect sizes aren't as large as intensive one-on-one therapy with a skilled clinician, but they're meaningful — especially considering these tools are available 24/7, cost a fraction of traditional therapy, and require no waitlist.
+The effect sizes aren't as large as intensive one-on-one therapy, but they're meaningful — especially considering these tools are available 24/7 and cost a fraction of traditional therapy.

 Where AI Therapy Genuinely Helps